 From your tour’s Welcome Meeting to its Farewell Dinner, you can expect our staff and suppliers to hold themselves to a high standard of health & safety.
 On the ground, we have two primary focuses: reduce transmissions and enhance sanitation.
 Here are some of the key initiatives you’ll notice our team taking on tour.

 - We’ll monitor the health of all guests and hands-on employees during the tour.
 If any COVID-19 symptoms are identified in staff, a suitable replacement will be found until testing can be administered and verified.

 Reduce Transmission by:

 - Encouraging physical distancing where possible:

-- Dedicating a minimum of 30% of seats in private transportation to be empty to allow more space between guests,
+- Dedicating a minimum of 30% of seats in private transportation to be empty to allow more space between guests (where possible),

-- When possible avoiding large crowds, visiting sites during low-traffic periods.
+- When possible avoid large crowds, and visit sites during low-traffic periods.

 - Encouraging good respiratory hygiene by:

 - Encouraging the use of masks in high-risk situations, such as in crowded public spaces and attractions,

 - Requiring all guests and staff to comply with any local regulation, laws or requirements that require the use of a mask in public or in certain places or situations.